turingschool/curriculum-site/module2/intermission_work/dog_party.md

 ##### Step 5:
 Alright, now we are done with our hero section, let's add the rest of our content to our page.
 We'll need another section here to add our dogs in it.
 But this section is going to be a little more complex.
 It looks like we need to add 3 images for dogs, with a title and some description for each one.
-But it they all look the same just the image is different but the style looks similar.
+But they all look the same just the image is different but the style looks similar.
 Great I will show you how to make it happen for one and your job is to add the other 2 in it.
 To do this we are going to need to use a `section` tag.
-- Add a section tag with a class of dogs.
+- Add a section tag with a class of "info".
-- Add 1 `div` tag with a class of dog.
+- Add 1 `div` tag with a class of "dog-info".
-- Within that `div` tag, add an image tag with a class of dog-image.
+- Within that `div` tag, add an image tag.
 - After the image tag, add a `h2` tag with the title of the dog.
-- After the h2 tag, add a `p` tag with the description for the dog.
+- Next, add a `p` tag with the description for the dog.
-- it looks like each dog has a button that says "name this dog" and when we click on it, probably it opens another page, but for now we are not going to worry about that.
+- It looks like each dog has a button that says "name this dog" and when we click on it, probably it opens another page, but for now we are not going to worry about that.
 After making one dog div, it looks like we need to add the rest of our dogs, which they all kind of look similar, only the image and the description is different.
 I'll let you add those dog-info divs to your work.
 <section class="dropdown">